rmhorton/statprog/week_09_advanced_graphics/SimData.md

 * Remember, this is a _friendly_ contest.
 * We are using this as a way to review and study analytical approaches.
 There should be a clear path to the answer using data manipulation, feature engineering and data analysis approaches we have learned (or will learn) in class.
-* You need to be able to do the analysis on your own simulated dataset yorself.
+* You need to be able to do the analysis on your own simulated dataset yourself.
 * What goes around comes around.
-You will need to anaylize someone else's dataset.
+You will need to analyze someone else's dataset.

 ## Regression Model